soco21/soco21/assignment-2/Group8-a2.md

 The row enum can determine itself if it's the last row.
 This way we can hide that the coordinates are implemented with an enum.

-- [ ] Board: move check if it's the firstrow to Row enum
+- [x] Board: move check if it's the firstrow to Row enum

+The row enum can determine itself if it's the first row.
+This way we can hide that the coordinates are implemented with an enum.

 - [ ] Move:getCoordinatesBetween: RowIndex between in Row selber berechnen